-OEPA's conclusion that no additional emission reductions are required is indeed a conservative one.
-MOG not only supports OEPA's conclusion and its assessment of the factors that make that decision conservative, MOG will offer in these comments additional data and comments that we believe will further support the conservative nature of the conclusion that no further emission requirements are necessary to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I).
+IDEM's conclusion that no additional emission reductions are required to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I) is indeed a conservative one.
+MOG supports IDEM's conclusion and in these comments will provide additional data and reasons that will further support the conservative nature of the conclusion that no further emission requirements are necessary to satisfy the requirements of CAA section 110(a)(2)(D)(i)(I).